datawire/reference-infrastructure-fabric/README.md

 ### Repository Structure

 The GitHub repository is setup so that each fabric is defined in an independent Git branch.
-This allows for multiple fabrics to exist in parallel and for concurrent modification of these fabrics.
+This allows for multiple fabrics to exist in parallel and for concurrent modification of the fabrics.
 Why might you want multiple fabrics?
-A couple reasons, it allows multiple fabric environments (e.g. develop, test, staging, prod) and it also enables other types of useful separation, for example, Alice and Bob can have their own cloud-deployed fabrics for whatever purpose they need.
+A couple reasons, it allows multiple environments (e.g. develop, test, staging, prod) and it enables other types of useful separation, for example, Alice and Bob can have their own cloud-deployed fabrics for whatever purpose they need.

 ### Base Network (VPC)